In a nutshell

 Realities of the job

-- The work is driven by the procedural rules and timetables set out in the Civil Procedure rules, which are strictly enforced by the courts.
+- Personal injury work is driven by the procedural rules and timetables set out in the Civil Procedure rules, which are strictly enforced by the courts.

 - There is a mountain of paperwork, including witness statements and bundles of evidence.